pedropfn/alvitrjs-core/README.md

     return new foo();
 });

-// You can use another classes inside ioc.bind('foo', (app) => {
+// You can use other classes inside ioc.bind('foo', (app) => {
     const bar = app.use('bar');
     return new foo(bar);